 Ultimately, a well-diversified portfolio should have a meaningful allocation to multiple asset classes, sectors and geographies.
 Your ideal asset allocation is in turn determined by your risk profile, investment goals, and time horizon.

 Not sure how to build a diversified portfolio?
-Syfe’s global ETF portfolios are well diversified across stocks, bonds and gold, with exposure to a broad array of sectors and geographies.
+Syfe’s Global ARI ETF portfolio is well diversified across stocks, bonds and gold, with exposure to a broad array of sectors and geographies.

 Still bullish on the tech sector?
 Don’t plunge your life saving into a single “hot” tech stock.
 Instead, you may want to consider investing in over 1,500 top stocks through Syfe’s Equity100 portfolio.
 The portfolio is exposed to not just growth stocks like Microsoft, Apple, Amazon and other tech leaders, but also low-volatility stocks.
 These include stocks from consumer staples like Walmart, and the healthcare sector like Pfizer Inc.